• Skip to main content

 The other new feature I added last week was support for sensitive tags.
 The support is still fairly primitive -- enclose text with and it will only be desplayed to users authorized to transcribe the work -- but it gets the job done and solves some issues that had come up with Julia Brumfield's 1919 diary.
 Happily, this took less than 10 minutes to implement.

-Filed Under: features, FromThePage, progress
+Filed Under: FromThePage, progress Tagged With: features

 Primary Sidebar